Botany (New Zealand electorate)

 Botany is a New Zealand parliamentary electorate, returning one Member of Parliament to the New Zealand House of Representatives.
 It was contested for the first time at the 2008 general election, and won by Pansy Wong for the National Party.
 Following Wong's resignation in late 2010, a by-election returned Jami-Lee Ross, who was confirmed by the voters in the 2011 general election.
 Ross left the National Party in October 2018 and became an independent.
-Ross did not contest the seat at the 2020 general election, and was succeeded by the new National candidate, Christopher Luxon, who became the party's leader and the Leader of the Opposition in November 2021.
+Ross did not contest the seat at the 2020 general election, and was succeeded by the new National candidate, Christopher Luxon, who became the party's leader in November 2021 and has served as prime minister since November 2023.

 Background

 The Representation Commission established the electoral district of Botany after the 2006 New Zealand census due to high population growth in and around Auckland.
 The new electorate resulted from several sweeping changes to the electoral landscape of South Auckland: